nzkritik/omarchy-okonomi/README.md

 # Omarchy-Supplement

+### Purpose:
 The purpose of this repo is to hold my personal preferences for customising Omarchy to the way I like it.
+These will be applied to the base install of Omarchy

 ### Key Justifications:
 * I'm not a developer, so some of Omarchy's default applications I don't use day to day